Translated by Shinji Takaramura

 Written by Maki

-Sakura (cherry blossoms) symbolize the Japanese spring season, and many visitors from abroad look forward to seeing these blossoms.
-But when they are in full bloom from late March to early April, famous sakura viewing spots are crowded, making it difficult to appreciate the cherry blossoms at a leisurely pace.
+Sakura, or cherry blossoms, are the symbol of spring in Japan, and many visitors from abroad look forward to seeing these blossoms.
+But when they are in full bloom from late March to early April, famous sakura viewing spots tend to be crowded, making it difficult to appreciate the cherry blossoms at leisure.

-However, there are also "out-of-the-way" spots, only known to the local residents.
-This article is about those kind of spots, in the Tokyo area.
+However, there are also spots that are off the beaten path, only known to the local residents.
+This article introduces some of these wonderful sakura spots in the Tokyo area.

 Cherry trees line the banks of Meguro River near Nakameguro, creating a grand sight each spring.
-During the sakura season, open-air stalls selling takeout dishes appear, and the street is filled with cherry blossom spectators.
+During the sakura season, the streets are filled with cherry blossom viewers.

 However, the crowd thins down at the intersection of Meguro River and Yamate-dori, as most people head back to Nakameguro Station, thinking this is where the cherry blossoms end.
 But if you keep walking, you will find rows of sakura trees near the Ohashi Junction of the Shuto (Metropolitan) Expressway.